Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Numerical Analysis

-Table \ref{tab: numerical heter} also shows that, as demand distribution goes from monocentric (S1) to bicentric (S3), the total number of active vehicles increases but the number of rebalanced vehicles decreases.
+Table \ref{tab: numerical hypo 4} also shows that, as demand distribution goes from monocentric (S1) to bicentric (S3), the total number of active vehicles increases but the number of rebalanced vehicles decreases.
 This is reasonable too.
 The trip destinations are spatially highly unbalanced in the monocentric scenario, which imposes a huge burden on vehicle rebalancing activities.
-However, in the meantime, since the trip destinations are concentrated in zone 3, the passenger matching probability is high and the ride-sharing service can be operated efficiently.
+However, in the meantime, since the trip destinations are concentrated in zone 3, the passenger matching probability is high and the ride-pooling service can be operated efficiently.
 As the trip destinations become more ``scattered'' in the bicentric scenario, the matching probability decreases, while the rebalancing operation is reduced as well.
-Overall, we see that the optimal total fleet needed in the entire region, $M$, changes from 2401 in Scenario S1, to 2183 in Scenario S2, and to 2187 in Scenario S3.
-Correspondingly, the optimal system performance for the three demand scenarios, measured in terms of average system cost $Z$, agency cost per passenger $\gamma M/(\sum\lambda_{ij})$, and passenger door-to-door travel time $P/(\sum\lambda_{ij})$, are illustrated in Figure \ref{fig:hypo results}.
-The average system cost decreases from S1 to S3, and the majority of the saving comes from reduced agency cost, especially from reduced rebalancing vehicles.
-The average passenger door-to-door travel time also decreases, but only slightly.
+Overall, we see that the optimal fleet needed in the entire region, $M$, changes from 2,200 in Scenario S1, to 1,962 in Scenario S2, and to 1,959 in Scenario S3.
+On the other hand, the average passenger door-to-door travel time $P/(\sum\lambda_{ij})$ does not change significantly.
+As a result, the average system cost decreases from S1 to S3.